 Ditching the Foot Pain: Proper Foot Care Tips

 We know that if you’re suffering from foot pain, you’ll want to get relief and comfort as soon as possible, and we want to help!
-When it comes to foot pain, there’s no one-size-fits-all treatment solution, but there are some tips for foot health and steps you can integrate into your foot care routine to help prevent and manage foot pain.
+When it comes to foot pain, there’s no one-size-fits-all treatment solution, but there are some tips for foot health and steps you can integrate into your foot care routine to help prevent and manage foot pain (like finding the proper footwear).
 At Vionic, we believe that when you are equipped with information, you can make choices that suit your unique needs and feet to make sure you look and feel great, without the pain!

 Maintain Your Foot Health

 - Keep your toenails trimmed.
 Did you know that your toenails are softer and easier to trim after a bath or a shower?
 Keeping your toenails trimmed is important to prevent ingrown toenails and keep your toenails from becoming irritated from contact with your shoes.
 Ingrown toenails develop when the edge of your nail grows into your skin around the toe, causing redness, irritation, tenderness, and pain.
-To prevent this, keep your toenails trimmed straight across.
+To prevent this, keep your toenails trimmed straight across, and also wear shoes that support ingrown toenails.

 - Keep your feet clean.
 To prevent bacterial or fungal infections from developing on your feet, it’s vital to keep your feet clean.
 We recommend washing your feet each day in warm water and soap.